We hear all the time about the importance of diversity and inclusion. But what do these terms mean? And why are they so important for business?

 In the past year, we have seen the importance of flexibility.
 The pandemic has shown how quickly things can slip out of our control.
 Organisations with high levels of diversity are better equipped to adapt to change.

-- Happier employees
+- Create Happier Employees

-You need to pay attention to the stakeholders who put the most into your business.
-A strong workplace culture is essential for the happiness of your employees.
+You need to pay attention to the stakeholders who put the most into your business: your employees.
+A strong workplace culture is essential for employee experience and long-term happiness.
 By prioritising inclusion, you can make sure everyone feels at home.

-- Understand your customers
+- Understand your Customers

 The customers of most organisations are a diverse group of people.
 As a result, you need a diverse board to understand them.
 With board members that come from different backgrounds, you can truly tap into the mind of your customers.
 Creating realistic buyer personas takes research, but it is made easier when your team has first-hand insight.

-- Tackle prejudice
+- Tackle Prejudice

 Although some improvements have been made in recent years, there is still plenty of prejudice in the UK and around the world.
 It is our duty to actively fight this backwards point of view.
 Employing a diverse range of people will not solve racism, sexism, and homophobia overnight, but it is a starting point.

 There are numerous benefits to having a strong reputation, including some you might never have thought about.
 It can create business opportunities, lower marketing costs, improve the pool of potential employees, and increase the value of the organisation.

-- Higher revenues
+- Claim Higher Revenues

 All of these things are important, but at the end of the day, you care about the revenue of your business.
 If your company does not make enough money to survive, the productivity of your employees is meaningless.
-Diversity is a concrete benefit to your bookkeeping.
-It can help you save money and invest more wisely.
-All of these other points can come together to improve the financial success of your company.
+Make sure you are doing the best you can for your shareholders.

 How can Convene help you improve the diversity of your business?